 Pokemon Go brought Augmented Reality to the public on an unprecedented scale, becoming many people’s first experience using the technology.
 But while most people have moved on from playing Pokemon Go, there is still plenty of development happening in the AR space.
 So how is AR going to make the leap into everyday life, and what will that future look like?

-Scripting and research by Patrick Laverick and our intern Caralene Ho.
+Research for this episode by our intern Caralene Ho.

 Our theme music is by Breakmaster Cylinder.

 And our cover artwork is by Andrew Millist.

 John Hanke: “Imagine discovering a Squirtle hiding along the waterfront in San Francisco, or a Bulbasaur at Shinjuku Station, or even Pikachu, hiding by the Eiffel Tower.”

 KRIS: Welcome to Moonshot - the show exploring the world’s biggest ideas and the people making them happen.
 I’m Kristofor Lawson.

 KRIS: And you’ve just listened to Niantic CEO John Hanke announcing their game Pokemon Go at a press conference in 2015.
 Pokemon Go took the world by storm, with 130 million players downloading it in the first month alone.